 - How Much Protein Should You Eat During Pregnancy?

 - 10 Delicious High Protein Snacks For Pregnancy

 Why Is Protein Important During Pregnancy?

-It is essential that pregnant women eat protein during their pregnancy for several reasons, especially because protein helps:
+It is essential that pregnant women eat protein during their pregnancy for several reasons, especially because the nutrient helps:

 - Promote the growth of new body tissue